VinhNgT/portfolio-projects/create_app_instruction.md

-# Steps to create a new app
+# Steps to create a new app (OUTDATED, NEED UPDATE)

 ## Install dependencies